Black Bean and Pepper Jack Quesadilla

 - Heat a heavy skillet on medium low heat, pour in the canola oil

-- Working one at a time, evenly top each tortilla with the black bean mixture, sprinkle over the cheese and finish topping with a another tortilla.
+- Top tortilla with the black bean mixture, sprinkle over the cheese and finish topping with a another tortilla.

-- Using a pizza cutter, quarter each Quesadilla
+- Use a pizza cutter to quarter each Quesadilla

 - Arrange avocado slices, lime wedges and some sprigs of fresh cilantro on top, serve straight away